Keep Coordinated Collection

 If I’m already paying for garbage service and I vote no, why should I care if I pay through my property taxes instead?

-If you vote no, the cost of garbage service—$27.1 million in 2020 alone—could be shifted to all Saint Paul property taxpayers.
+If you vote no, the cost of garbage service—$27.1 million in 2020 alone—would be shifted to all Saint Paul property taxpayers.
 Voting no could force commercial property owners to pay for a service they don’t receive.
 Voting no could cost renters more if their landlord’s property taxes go up.
 Voting no could force condo owners to pay for garbage service twice.

 Isn’t the City just using a 17.4% property tax levy increase as a scare tactic?

-No. Voting no could leave the contract in place with no way to fund it other than to raise the property tax levy by 17.4% to pay the estimated $27.1 million cost for garbage service in 2020.
+No. Voting no will leave the contract in place with no way to fund it other than to raise the property tax levy by 17.4% to pay the estimated $27.1 million cost for garbage service in 2020.
 The City Council adopted a maximum levy which included this additional 17.4% property tax levy increase so that if voters repeal Ordinance 18-39, the city could protect public health and safety by making sure garbage service continues uninterrupted.

 I’m a small business owner.
 If I vote no, will this impact me?